 Tenergy 05 has been available for many years now, but it’s still one of the most popular rubbers.
 It has a tensioned topsheet with allows you to generate a lot of spin.
 It is used by players who like to attack with lots of topspin.
-I use this rubber for my forehand.
+I used this rubber for my forehand many years.

 Donic Bluefire M3